Snap-Engineering-Academy-2022/gitsetup/README.md

-## ➡️ Adding Files to Our Shared Class Repo
+## ➡️ Create A Branch on a Shared Repo

 - Clone the existing class repo

 [Snap-Engineering-Academy-2022/classwebsite](https://github.com/Snap-Engineering-Academy-2022/classwebsite)

+- Then create your own branch within the `classwebsite` repo:

 ```bash
 git branch